FTM Facial Gender Confirmation: Masculinizing the Face

 - Transgender individuals (trans men) undergoing female-to-male (FTM) transition

-- Cisgender males (male assigned male at birth) wanting to appear more masculine.
+- Cisgender males (assigned male at birth) wanting to appear more masculine.
 For example, a male who is born with a “weak chin” and wants a more chiseled and defined chin and jawline

 How Is Facial Gender Confirmation Surgery Performed?

 When an individual is seeking to undertake facial gender-affirming surgery there are several categories of procedures that may be recommended depending on existing facial structures and aesthetic goals.
-These procedures fall under the categories of either:
+These procedures fall under the categories of:

 - Plastic surgery (soft tissues)